bojand/ghz/README.md

 -cert		File containing client certificate (public key), to present to the server.
 Must also provide -key option.
 -key 		File containing client private key, to present to the server.
 Must also provide -cert option.
 -cname		Server name override when validating TLS certificate - useful for self signed certs.
--no-verify	Skip TLS client verification of the server's certificate chain and host name.
+-skipTLS	Skip TLS client verification of the server's certificate chain and host name.
 -insecure	Use plaintext and insecure connection.
 -authority	Value to be used as the :authority pseudo-header.
 Only works if -insecure is used.